-So if you're here to see if Twitch streaming is for you, or if you're already sure that you want to pursue the challenging journey to Internet stardom, here's everything you need to know for how to stream on Twitch.
+So if you're here to see if Twitch streaming is for you, or if you're already sure that the journey to Internet stardom is something you definitely want to pursue, here's everything you need to know for how to stream on Twitch.

 How to stream on Twitch: Picking your software

 Twitch is neat thanks to its ability to enable streaming from a variety of platforms.
 But some of the most notable places to stream Twitch from are gaming PCs and reasonably powerful gaming laptops.
-And to do so you're going to need the right software to get your streaming in order.
+And to do, so you're going to need the right software to get your stream up and running.

-The two major choices are XSplit, which is a Windows 10 centric tool, and Open Broadcaster Software (OBS), which is available on Mac, Linux and Windows.
-With an initiative interface, XSplit is the easiest to use, but requires you to pay for it.
-As open-source software, OBS is free to use but will require you to roll your sleeves up and do a bit more initial setup.
+The two major choices are XSplit, which is a Windows 10-centric tool, and Open Broadcaster Software (OBS), which is available on Mac, Linux and Windows.
+With an intuitive interface, XSplit is the easiest to use, though it does require you to pay for it.
+OBS is a great free alternative and is probably one of the most popular pieces of streaming software, but it will require you to roll your sleeves up and do a bit more initial setup.